What Is Washed Ashore?

 The rise of plastic pollution has created a global plastic waste crisis, and our oceans are feeling the effects.
 Plastic pollution is a threat that continues to grow, and impacts the health of both marine and land-based wildlife, as well as our ecosystems and humans.
 The Oregon Zoo believes that reducing sources of plastic pollution is an essential aspect of protecting the health of both wildlife and people, and the ecosystems we all depend on.

 Reducing plastic pollution is only achievable through a combined effort on the part of consumers, business and governments.
-To learn more about what the Oregon Zoo and the city of Portland have done to reduce plastic waste and consumption, and see actions that you can take to help, click here.
+Learn more about what the Oregon Zoo and the city of Portland have done to reduce plastic waste and consumption, and how you can help.

-Washed Ashore will be on display at the Oregon Zoo from January 2020 until September 2020.
-Entry into the exhibit is free with zoo admission, and you can skip the lines by purchasing your tickets in advance here.
+Washed Ashore will be on display at the Oregon Zoo until January 2021.
+The exhibit is free with zoo admission.